Laminations of punctured surfaces as $\tau$-regular irreducible components: Curves on punctured surfaces

 where we used the above notation as well as the function $d_2$ from Definition~\ref{def:comb-inv}.
-In particular, $\bar{\gam}\in T^{\circ}$ is the closure of the arc $\gam$. \end{Def}
+In particular, $\bar{\gam}\in T^{\circ}$ is the completion of the arc $\gam$. \end{Def}

-\begin{Rem} The shear coordinates we work with are in some sense dual to the shear coordinates defined in~\cite[Sec.~13]{FT18}, see Subsection \ref{subsec:dual-shear-coords-arb-triangs}, and in particular Example \ref{ex:FT-shear-coords-VS-dual-shear-coords}, for more details. \end{Rem}
+\begin{Rem} The shear coordinates we work with are in some sense dual to the shear coordinates defined in~\cite[Sec.~13]{FT18}, see Subsection \ref{subsec:dual-shear-coords-arb-triangs}, and in particular, Example~\ref{ex:FT-shear-coords-VS-dual-shear-coords}, for more details. \end{Rem}

 \begin{Prop} Let $T$ be a signature zero tagged triangulation of $\bSu$ with skewed-gentle polarized quiver $\uQ(T)$.
-Then, for each $(\bx,s)\in\DAdm^*(\uQ(T))$ we have
+Then, for each $(\bx,s)\in\DAdm^*(\uQ(T))$, we have

-where we used the above mentioned identification between the arcs of $T$ and the vertices $\tQ_0$.
+where we used the above-mentioned identification between the arcs of $T$ and the vertices $\tQ_0$.
 In other words, the combinatorial g-vector of $(\bx,s)$ from Definition~\ref{def:comb-inv} can be identified with the shear coordinates of the corresponding marked curve $\fra^*(\bx,s)$. \end{Prop}

 \begin{proof} Suppose first that $\bx=-\bs_v$ for some $v\in Q(T)_0$.
 We have then $\fra(-\bs_v)=\gam_v$ by definition.
 It is easy to see that in case $v\in Q(T)_0^{\ord}$ we obtain

 for all $v'\in Q(T)_0$.
 Moreover, we have in this case $A^+_{T,\widebar{\gam}_v'}(\gam_v)=\emptyset$ for all $v'\in Q(T)_0$ and trivially $D^\pm_{T,\widebar{\gam}_p}(\gam_v)=\emptyset$ for all $p\in\Pu=Q(T)_0^{\spe}$.
 On the other hand, for $v\in Q(T)_0^{\spe}=\Pu$ we have